 Well, there is a way not to get directly involved in live trading using real money and that is done through virtual money.
-What I mean by virtual money in this context is the money which cannot be transacted in the real world but can be used for placing paper trades.
+Virtual money in this context is the money which cannot be transacted in the real world but can be used for placing paper trades.

 Paper Trading is very helpful for beginners who want to learn how to trade in the financial markets and also for experienced traders who want to test their trading strategies without risking any real money as mentioned before.

 In this article, we will go through the concept of Paper Trading and how it is a better way to test your strategies before deploying the strategy in the live markets!

-- Brief description about Market Microstructure
+- Brief Description About Market Microstructure

 - Backtesting vs Paper Trading